FivEawE/AutoSplitterGTAVCS/README.md

 * If everything went correctly, you should see that the options **Split** and **Reset** are not grayed out anymore and the version of your PPSSPP next to it.
 * Select from the settings below what category you want to run (you can even combine categories).

-Note: You still have to start the timer in order for the Auto Splitter to split.

 ## Supported PPSSPP versions

 * 1.8.0 64 bit